simien/sap-astro-portfolio/src/content/work/transit-labs.md

 ---
 ---

-## Visual Showcase

-##### Include high-quality images of:

-- Brand Identity Elements: Display logos, color palettes, and typography that define the brand's visual language.
-- UI Designs: Showcase key TAP modules such as Dashboard, NTD Reporting, and Account Management with before-and-after comparisons.
-- Collaborative Sessions: Include photos from whiteboard sessions to highlight teamwork in problem-solving.

-<br/><br/>

----
----
----
----
----

 ## Challenges and Solutions

 "One of the primary challenges was designing an intuitive interface for complex data validation processes.
 Our solution involved creating a real-time validation system with dynamic issue resolution guidance.
 This approach streamlined the federal funding application process for transit authorities, reducing errors and enhancing efficiency."